Waterford GAA: County team

 The Waterford County Board was established in 1886 in Kilmacthomas and played in the Munster Championship for the first time in 1888, losing to Cork on a score of 2–8 to 0-0.
-The next fourteen years would consist of walkovers, first round defeats and not entering the competition at all.
-Waterford would finally win a championship match for the first time in 1903, defeating Kerry by 5–6 to 2–9.
-In their first Munster final, which did not take place until 1904, Waterford would lose to Cork.
+Waterford would win a championship match for the first time in 1903, defeating Kerry by 5–6 to 2–9.
+In their first Munster final in 1904, Waterford would lose to Cork.
 Waterford would not win another senior championship match until 1925 when Clare were defeated, only for Tipperary to beat them in only their second Munster final.
 Despite its present reputation as a hurling stronghold, football was initially the preferred Gaelic sport in Waterford: the county was one of only nine to compete in the inaugural All-Ireland football championship in 1887.
 It would be the last of the Munster counties to win a provincial or All-Ireland SHC title.